Kruchy1980/inventory-ang-app/inventory-app/Descritptions/1App.component-html.md

   </products-list>
 </div>

-As we can see here is just the one inventory component of our application.
+As we can see here is just the one inventory component of our application which defines how all of them will looks like - our main template.